SCI Inmate Faces Aggravated Assault Charges for Allegedly Punching Two Correction Officers

 JENKS TWP., Pa.
 (EYT) – An SCI inmate is facing aggravated assault and related charges for reportedly punching two correction officers.

-According to court documents, on March 29, Marienville-based State Police filed the following criminal charges against 35-year-old Shakour Adreese Brown, an SCI Forest prisoner, in Magisterial District Judge Daniel L. Miller’s office:
+According to court documents, on March 29, Marienville-based State Police filed the following criminal charges in Magisterial District Judge Daniel L. Miller’s office against 35-year-old Shakour Adreese Brown, an SCI Forest prisoner:

-– Aggravated Assault – Attempts to Cause or Cause SBI to Designated Individuals, Felony 1 (two counts)
+– Aggravated Assault – Attempts to Cause or Causes SBI to Designated Individuals, Felony 1 (two counts)

 – Assault by Prisoner – Employee, Felony 2 (two counts)